Aladore384/Discord-Bot-PY/README.md

 This is a Discord Bot offering basic moderation, role management and fun features.

 My first time ever coding anything, and I used AIs to do most of the work.
 I also talked with various more experienced friends for input.
-And then I edited stuff based on hunchs, trying to figure it out through trial and error.
+And then I edited stuff based on hunches, trying to figure it out through trial and error.
 I also ran main.py through pylint and got a score of 9.40/10.

 Anyway, it somehow works as intended!